Skip to main contentSkip to navigation

 How much does hard drive data recovery cost?

-Professional data recovery requires specialized equipment (PC-3000 costs $30,000+), trained technicians, clean room facilities, donor drive inventory, and significant time per case.
-Unlike most repairs, each data recovery case is unique and requires careful diagnosis and execution.
+Professional data recovery requires specialized equipment (PC-3000 costs $30,000+), trained technicians, clean bench facilities, donor drive inventory, and significant time per case.
+Each case is unique.
+A head swap requires sourcing an exact-match donor drive, transplanting heads in a particle-free environment, then imaging the drive sector by sector.
+That process takes hours to days.

 Is there a fee if you cannot recover my data?